Rahul91/Jira-Automation/README.md

 4. Every step can be logged. for later debugging, if required.
 5. While committing, there is a option of specifying files with -f option.
 6. Reduce rework of logging your work in ticket assigned to you.

+#Folder Structure:
+Just keep the main shell script in a folder named jira_automation in home directory.

 #Working:
 1. Make an alias of the script, or just execute it once, it will create it.
 It will create a alias of jal(jira automated logging)